 Time Since Separation (Chronic Diseases)

 It has been recognized that some disabilities take some time to manifest themselves after the Veteran has separated.
-If the Veteran served at least 90 days of continuous service and is diagnosed with any of these diseases within the time frames AND the severity warrants at least a 10% evaluation, they will be granted presumptive service-connection.
+If the Veteran served at least 90 days of continuous Active Duty service and is diagnosed with any of these diseases within the time frames AND the severity warranted at least a 10% evaluation (WITHIN the time frame), they will be granted presumptive service-connection.

 IMPORTANT NOTES: